drduh/macOS-Security-and-Privacy-Guide/README.md

 All Apple silicon Macs encrypt storage by default.
 Enabling [FileVault](https://support.apple.com/guide/mac-help/mh11785/mac) requires a password before macOS can access the encrypted volume.
 The EFF has a guide on generating [strong but memorable passwords](https://www.eff.org/dice).

-The FileVault password also acts as a [firmware password](https://support.apple.com/en-us/102384) which prevents booting from anything other than the designated startup disk, accessing [Recovery](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/15.0/mac/15.0#mchl5abfbb29), and [reviving](https://support.apple.com/en-us/108900) it with DFU mode.
+The FileVault password also acts as a [firmware password](https://support.apple.com/102384) which prevents booting from anything other than the designated startup disk, accessing [Recovery](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/15.0/mac/15.0#mchl5abfbb29), and [reviving](https://support.apple.com/108900) it with DFU mode.

 FileVault will prompt to set a recovery key - store this key somewhere safe.
 You will have the option to use iCloud to unlock the disk; however, anyone with access to this iCloud account will be able to unlock it as well.

 # Lockdown Mode

-macOS offers [Lockdown Mode](https://support.apple.com/105120), a security feature that disables several features across the OS, significantly reducing attack surface for attackers while keeping the OS usable.
-You can read about exactly what is disabled and decide for yourself if it is acceptable to you.
+[Lockdown Mode](https://support.apple.com/105120), which disables certain system and application features, is recommended and may significantly reduce attack surface.

 When Lockdown Mode is enabled, Safari has an option to exclude individual trusted websites from its restrictions.